yui-mhcp/data_processing/README.md

     - [x] Add the possibility to create a pipeline based on a list of functions.
     - [x] Allow to plot a `producer-consumer` pipeline with `graphviz`.
     - [ ] Add `unitest` to ensure correctness.
+    - [ ] Add a `Barrier`-like Consumer : to perform multiple tasks in parallel, then wait that they have all finished before sending the result.
 - Plot functions :
     - [x] Better support subplots.
     - [x] Allow to plot embeddings as subplot.
+    - [x] Add support for audio plot (to plot the time (in sec) on the x-axis)
     - [ ] Add 3D plot support.

 ## Pipeline-based prediction